JeroenMampaey/Graphics_OS/README.md

 - "TEST MULTICORE": test every core that is used by the OS
 - "GET IP": uses DHCP to get a local IP-address for the machine
 - "NETWORK INFO": shows the MAC- and IP-address of the machine, also shows the IP-address of the router
+- "RUN DEMO GRAPHICS": alows the user to walk around in a demo 3D space

 As far as networking is concerned, at the moment, your machine should answer to ARP requests and ICMP echo requests (ping requests) with correct replies.